stainless cookware

 How Do You Clean and Care for Stainless Clad Cookware?

 Cleaning stainless clad cookware is much like cleaning any standard pan.
 Let your pan cool before cleaning and always hand wash with a sponge, mild soap, and warm water.
 Dry immediately, and do not put it in the dishwasher.
-For tough debris or rainbow stains, use our Make It Like New Cleaner.
+For tough debris or rainbow stains, use our Stainless Steel Cleaner.

 Here are a few other tips that will preserve the integrity and appearance of your cookware as long as possible:

-- Don’t use sharp metal utensils, as they can scratch up the surface over time.
+1. Use care with sharp metal utensils, as they can scratch the surface of your cookware over time.

 Check out our Stainless Clad care guide for everything else to know about maintaining this cookware.